Radwa5aled/MultiContactPicker/README.md

 ```
 ## License ##

-EPContactsPicker is available under the MIT license.
-See the [LICENSE](https://github.com/ipraba/EPContactsPicker/blob/master/LICENSE) file for more info.
+MultiContactPicker is available under the MIT license.

 ## Contributors ##